yangshun/front-end-interview-handbook/questions/javascript-questions.md

 ### What are some of the advantages/disadvantages of writing JavaScript code in a language that compiles to JavaScript?

-Some examples of languages that compile to JavaScript include CoffeeScript, Elm, ClojureScript, PureScript and TypeScript.
+Some examples of languages that compile to JavaScript include CoffeeScript, Elm, ClojureScript, PureScript, and TypeScript.

 Advantages: